Mike Onoja: Politics

-Philanthropic activities

-Mike Onoja has been said to greatly impact his community.
-He constructed 10 km of road from Agila to Akpoge also 5 km road in GRA Otukpo.
-He also helped indigenous students fund their education and sponsored trips for sick people to seek treatment abroad.
-He is a major funder of educational institutions, most notably the University of Mkar and Benue State University, as well as churches.

 Awards

 Mike Onoja was conferred the honour of Commander of the Order of the Niger (CON) in 1999 by General Abdulsalami Abubakar.
 In 2009, he was conferred with an Honorary Doctor of Management Science (D.Sc.)
 Honoris Causa from the University of Mkar.
 In 2017, University of Abuja in its 21st Convocation ceremony honoured him with a Doctor of Letters Degree.
 Benue State University, Makurdi, conferred on him another doctorate degree in the same year.

-Personal life

-Mike Onoja is married to Justina Onoja and they have five children.
-He is a devout Catholic and considered becoming a priest.